LGBTQ rights in Ghana: Anti-activism

 LGBTQ advocacy efforts are often opposed and made illegal by the government, but anti-LGBTQ groups are embraced.
 In October 2019, the World Congress of Families, a US-based anti-LGBTQ group, held a conference in Accra, during which they encouraged Africans to adopt the practice of conversion therapy.
 These types of conferences are not the only types of anti-LGBTQ sentiments being shared and embraced in Ghana.
 It is also documented that vigilante groups go after the LGBTQ community in Ghana.
-Such groups spy, blackmail, and plan attacks on LGBTQ citizens, or those they suspect to be LGBT.
+Such groups spy, blackmail, and plan attacks on LGBTQ citizens, or those they suspect to be LGBTQ.
 Safety Empire is one of these vigilante groups, and in August 2015, they beat a young man they suspected to be gay in a town near the capital.

 In 2018, the National Coalition for Proper Human Sexual Rights and Family Values, a Ghanaian anti-LGBTQ advocacy group, held a conference during which they asserted that approximately 400 individuals had registered for conversion therapy programs.
 The group has actively opposed comprehensive sex education and supported anti-LGBTQ legislation, claiming that LGBTQ individuals who reject conversion therapy should face incarceration.

 On an international front, many external entities, such as the United Nations and other individual countries, speak in favor of LGBTQ rights.
 Groups that are pro-LGBTQ rights view these international statements unfavorably, since they are often viewed as statements that do not support their advocacy or efforts, and only reignite the hate and discrimination towards LGBTQ individuals.
 An example of this is former President Atta Mills vowing to never legalize homosexuality when urged by the United Kingdom.
 This brought the issue of homosexuality back to a national front, but not in a favorable position.